Skip to main content

 Park History

 Gullfoss was saved from hydroelectric development through a combination of legal challenges, financial difficulties facing the developers, and growing public opposition during the 1920s and 1930s.
-The lease option eventually lapsed, and in 1979, Gullfoss and its surroundings were formally purchased by the Icelandic government, securing permanent protection.
-The site was subsequently designated as a nature reserve, with the Environment Agency of Iceland responsible for conservation and management.
-Development of visitor infrastructure transformed Gullfoss from a difficult-to-access natural wonder into a centerpiece of Iceland's tourism industry, with paved access roads, parking facilities, and visitor services making it accessible to all.
-The establishment of the Golden Circle tourist route in the late 20th century cemented Gullfoss's position as one of Iceland's essential attractions, visited by the vast majority of tourists to the country.
+The lease option eventually lapsed, and in 1979 Gullfoss and its surroundings were formally protected as a nature reserve, with the Environment Agency of Iceland (Umhverfisstofnun) responsible for conservation and management.
+[1] Development of visitor infrastructure transformed Gullfoss from a difficult-to-access natural wonder into a centrepiece of Iceland's tourism industry.
+The establishment of the Golden Circle tourist route cemented Gullfoss's position as one of Iceland's essential attractions, visited by the vast majority of tourists to the country.

 Major Trails And Attractions

 The main attractions at Gullfoss are the viewing platforms providing multiple perspectives on the magnificent waterfall.
-The upper viewing area offers panoramic views down onto both stages of the falls and the canyon below, with the full scope of the waterfall visible from several vantage points.
-A path descends from the upper area to a lower platform positioned much closer to the falls, where the full power of the crashing water becomes viscerally apparent and spray often soaks visitors on windy days.
-The combination of perspectives allows visitors to appreciate both the grand scale and intimate detail of the waterfall.
-Walking paths connect the viewing areas to the visitor center and parking, with the trails generally well-maintained though occasionally slippery when wet or icy.
-The surrounding landscape, while less dramatic than the falls themselves, offers views of the Hvítá river valley and distant highlands that reward those who venture slightly beyond the main viewpoints.
+The upper viewing area offers panoramic views down onto both stages of the falls and the 2.5 km canyon below.
+[1] A path descends from the upper area to a lower platform positioned much closer to the falls, where the full power of the crashing water becomes viscerally apparent and spray often soaks visitors on windy days.
+Walking paths connect the viewing areas to the visitor centre and parking, with the trails generally well-maintained though occasionally slippery when wet or icy.
+The surrounding landscape offers views of the Hvítá river valley and distant highlands that reward those who venture slightly beyond the main viewpoints.

 Visitor Facilities And Travel

 Gullfoss has well-developed visitor facilities appropriate to its status as one of Iceland's most visited natural attractions.
-A modern visitor center includes a café serving traditional Icelandic food and international options, a gift shop, restrooms, and educational displays about the waterfall and its history.
-Large parking areas accommodate the hundreds of vehicles that arrive daily during peak season, including extensive bus parking for the many tour groups that include Gullfoss on their itineraries.
-The site is located approximately 120 kilometers from Reykjavík, easily reached in about 1.5 hours via Route 35 through the village of Laugarvatn.
+A modern visitor centre includes a café serving traditional Icelandic food and international options, a gift shop, restrooms, and educational displays about the waterfall and its history.
+Large parking areas accommodate the hundreds of vehicles that arrive daily during peak season.
+The site is located approximately 120 kilometres from Reykjavík, easily reached in about 1.5 hours via Route 35 through the village of Laugarvatn.
 The road is paved and generally well-maintained year-round, though winter conditions can occasionally cause temporary closures.
-Gullfoss is typically combined with visits to Þingvellir National Park and the Geysir geothermal area on the popular Golden Circle day trip route, with numerous tour operators offering guided options.
+Gullfoss is typically combined with visits to Þingvellir National Park and the Geysir geothermal area on the popular Golden Circle day trip route.

 Conservation And Sustainability